lagrangedao/roadmap/readme.md

 * Task (string): The name of the task.
 * Start (string): The start date of the task in the format "YYYY-MM-DD".
 * Finish (string): The finish date of the task in the format "YYYY-MM-DD".
-* Complete (integer): The completion percentage of the task as an integer between 0 and 100.

 To change the color scheme of the chart, edit the colors parameter in the create_gantt function call.
 The index_col and show_colorbar parameters can also be adjusted to change the appearance of the chart.